Neurovascular unit

-The neurovascular unit (NVU) comprises the components of the brain that collectively regulate cerebral blood flow in order to deliver the requisite nutrients to activated neurons.
+The neurovascular unit (NVU) comprises the components of the brain that collectively regulate cerebral blood flow in order to deliver the necessary nutrients to activated neurons.
 The NVU addresses the brain's unique dilemma of having high energy demands yet low energy storage capacity.
-In order to function properly, the brain must receive substrates for energy metabolism–mainly glucose–in specific areas, quantities, and times.
-Neurons do not have the same ability as, for example, muscle cells, which can use up their energy reserves and refill them later; therefore, cerebral metabolism must be driven in the moment.
-The neurovascular unit facilitates this ad hoc delivery and, thus, ensures that neuronal activity can continue seamlessly.
+In order to function properly, the brain must receive glucose for energy metabolism in specific areas, quantities, and times.
+Unlike muscle cells, which can deplete and later replenish their energy reserves, neurons require a continuous, real-time supply of energy.
+The neurovascular unit facilitates this delivery as needed, ensuring that cerebral metabolism is sustained and neuronal activity can continue seamlessly.

+The neurovascular unit consists of neurons, astrocytes, vasculature (endothelial and vascular mural cells), the vasomotor apparatus (smooth muscle cells and pericytes), and microglia.
+Together, these function in the homeostatic haemodynamic response of cerebral hyperaemia.
+Cerebral hyperaemia is a fundamental central nervous system homeostatic mechanism that increases blood supply to neural tissue when necessary.
+This mechanism regulates local perfusion through a multidimensional process involving the various cells of the neurovascular unit and signaling molecules.
+By interacting, these components of the NVU sense the neurons' needs for oxygen and glucose and trigger the appropriate vasodilatory or vasoconstrictive responses.
+Through this process, known as neurovascular coupling, neurons and astrocytes can modulate cerebral blood flow.
+Thus, the NVU provides the structural and cellular framework underlying neurovascular coupling, linking neuronal activity to cerebral blood flow and reflecting the interdependence of their development, structure, and function.